-Clause pvides an example of DMN used to model human and automated decision-making in a simple business process.
+Clause process.
+Clause to model human and automated decision-making in a simple business.

 Clause 12 addresses exchange formats and provides references to machine-readable files (XSD and XMI).

 The Annexes provide non-normative background information:

 - Annex A. discusses the relationship between DMN and BPMN - Annex B. provides a glossary of terms.